realworldocaml/book/book/gadts/README.md

 `find` that is configurable in terms of how it handles the case of not finding an item.
 There are three different behaviors you might want:

-- you could throw an exception,
+- Throw an exception.
-- you could return `None`,
+- Return `None`.
-- or you could return a default value.
+- Return a default value.

-Let's try to write a function that exhibits these behaviors without a GADT.
-First, we create a variant type that represents the three possible behaviors.
+Let's try to write a function that exhibits these behaviors without using GADTs.
+First, we'll create a variant type that represents the three possible behaviors.

 ```ocaml env=main
 module If_not_found = struct